Skip to main content

 Computational Comparison

 For trading cycle detection, you typically scan 20-50 frequencies (e.g., periods from 10 to 100 bars).
-In this range, the difference is often negligible on modern hardware.
-Choose based on convenience.
+This sits past the asymptotic crossover but inside the practical zone where constant-factor advantages keep Goertzel competitive.
+The gap is small on modern hardware.
+Choose based on convenience and on the other factors below: exact period resolution, sample-length flexibility, and implementation simplicity.

 When FFT Is Better